Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Conclusion and future work

 \begin{IEEEbiography} [{ }]{Xiaojun Bi} received the M.S. degree from Harbin Institute of Technology, Harbin, China, in 1990, and the Ph.D. degree from Harbin Engineering University, Harbin, China, in 2006.
-She is a professor and Ph.D. supervisor at college of Information And Communication Engineering, Harbin Engineering University, Harbin, China.
-Her research interests include evolutionary computation, multi-objective optimization and data mining. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mingjie He} received the B.Eng.
+She is a professor and Ph.D. supervisor at the School of Information Engineering, Minzu University of China, Beijing, China.
+Her research interests include evolutionary computation, multi-objective optimization, data mining, and intelligent transportation systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mingjie He} received the B.Eng.
 Degree from Minzu University of China, China, in 2021.
 He is currently pursuing the M.Eng. degree in Minzu University of China.
-His research interests include deep reinforcement learning and intelligent transportation systems.\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yiwen Sun} received the Ph.D degree from the Department of Automation, Tsinghua University, Beijing, China, in 2021.
-He is currently an assistant researcher at the Institute of Artificial Intelligence of Peking University.
-His research interests include machine learning, deep learning, sequence learning, spatiotemporal data mining, and intelligent transportation systems.\end{IEEEbiography}
+His research interests include deep reinforcement learning and intelligent transportation systems.\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yiwen Sun} received the Ph.D degree from the Department of Automation, Tsinghua University, Beijing, China, in 2022.
+He is currently a research assistant professor at the Institute for Artificial Intelligence, Peking University.
+His research interests include machine learning, sequence learning, spatial-temporal data mining, and intelligent transportation systems.\end{IEEEbiography}